Mediation Advocacy - what lawyers need to know about mediation

 Why Attend?

-Rule 41A requires you to engage with your client and the other party's representative about mediation.
+Are you prepared for the challenge?
+Do you understand the language of mediation, the process?
+Are you able to engage with your client and the other party's representative about mediation?
 To be able to do this requires a conscious departure from the styles of representation adopted in arbitration or in court.
-Legal practitioners who believe in mediation need MEDIATION ADVOCACY SKILLS, to advocate for their clients in mediation and to persuade the other party to mediate.
+To be ready to mediate legal practitioners need Mediation Advocacy Skills to advocate for their clients in mediation and to persuade the other party to mediate.

 Main Topics